mcliff1/cliffconsulting/README.md

 TODO - need to address security warning with node versions; run update and republish everything.

+TODO -  add to codebuild a notification to the SNS when it fails (or succeeds)

 ## Set up Build Environment

 To set up a new automated build enviroment in an AWS account, the *base-cfn.json* template will set up a stack that can trigger automated builds from a branch in *GitLab*.
 This is how production is hosted as well as supporting test environments and feature branches as needed.